Study Abroad Grants and Scholarships

 Kendall Daigle Scholarship for Study Abroad

 Kendall Michelle Daigle was a Loyola English major with a concentration in writing who passed away in spring 2014.
 Her parents, Daniel J. and Michelle C. Daigle, created the Kendall Michelle Daigle Memorial Endowment for English to inspire students with the memory of Kendall’s creative talent and vision for peace.
 A portion of the endowment may be used for scholarships for English majors to study abroad.
+Applicants participating in long-term programs will be given preference.
 Apply online at https://studyabroad.loyno.edu/?go=DaigleScholarship.
-Application Deadlines: March 1 for Summer, Fall and Academic Year.
-October 1 for J-term, Spring and Calendar Year (Spring-Fall).
+Application Deadlines: January 15 for Summer, Fall and Academic Year.
+September 1 for J-term, Spring and Calendar Year (Spring-Fall).

 BK Robertson Scholarship for Study Abroad

 BK Robertson, B.A.
 '02, established this need-based scholarship in 2021, in gratitude for the profound effect that studying abroad had on her life and career.
 Eligibility: Must be a current Loyola University New Orleans undergraduate student.
 Must have financial need.
-Must have applied to a Loyola-sponsored exchange or faculty-led education abroad program for which Loyola tuition is charged.
+Must have applied to a Loyola-sponsored exchange or faculty-led education abroad program for which Loyola tuition is charged in J-term or Summer 2024.
 Must be in good standing with a minimum GPA of 2.5 at the time of application.
 Must not have been awarded a BK Robertson Scholarship for Study Abroad previously.
+Application Deadline: October 15 for J-term or February 1 for Summer.

 Benjamin A. Gilman International Scholarship